cristal-smac/mas_basics/README.md

 # The Multiagent bases

+Python jupyter sheets that aim to show the basics of a multi-agent system.
+We show here how to design such a system in Python, through small applications with exercises.

+#-----

+# mas_basics
 This jupiter sheet aims to show the basics of a multi-agent system.
 In particular, we show here how to design such a system in Python, through a small application of agents in social networks.